prebid/prebid.github.io/dev-docs/modules/Id-Library.md

 ## Application Flow

-In the idLibrary module, the presistant id is fetched from the page and synced with the user ids as follows:
+In the idLibrary module, the persistant id is fetched from the page and synced with the user ids as follows:

-1. Checks for a valid configurations
+1. Check for a valid configurations
-   1. conf.url is a mandatory field
-   1. conf.target and conf.debounce is optional field
-1. If the configuration has conf.options.target, get the element with the target
+1. If the configuration defines `target`, get the element with the named id
-   1. If valid entry (ex. email) exists in the target element, MD5 hash the value and get the user ids from user id module and post data to the configured url
+   1. If a valid entry (ex. email) exists in the target element, MD5 hash the value and get the user ids from user id module and post data to the configured url
-1. If no valid value found, add an observer/listener on the element.
+   1. If no valid value is found, add an observer/listener on the element
        1. Once the observer/listener finds a valid value, the value is MD5 hashed
        1. used ids are posted along side the resulting MD5 hash to the url provided
-   1. listener is removed from the input element.
+       1. listener is removed from the input element
-1. Check if the input element of type text/input has a valid email
+1. Else, check if an input element of type text/input has a valid email
    1. If the input listener gets a valid email, it is MD5 hashed
       1. used ids are posted along side the resulting MD5 hash to the url provided
       1. listener is removed from the input element.